 Rien Herber, former Shell Executive and Professor at Groningen University

-Dr Paul Brown is Faculty Professor, Organizational Neuroscience, Monarch Business School Switzerland; Honorary Chairman of the Vietnam Consulting Group, Saigon, and International Director of SIRTailors, Saigon.
+Dr Paul Brown is Faculty Professor, Organizational Neuroscience, Monarch Business School Switzerland; Honorary Chairman of the Vietnam Consulting Group and International Director of SIRTailors.
 He is a clinical and organizational psychologist and executive coach.

 Joan Kingsley is a consultant clinical and organizational psychotherapist.
 She is Honorary Consultant Psychotherapist at the National Hospital for Neurology and Neurosurgery and is on the psychotherapist register of the School of Life.
-Joan is a member of The New York Academy of Sciences, a Fellow of The Royal Society of Arts, and a member of the Royal Academy of Medicine and is registered with the UK Council for Psychotherapy.
+Joan is registered with the UK Council for Psychotherapy.

 Dr Sue Paterson is an oil and gas professional with over 30 years' UK and international experience.
 She worked for Shell International in exploration, new business development and JV management, as well as talent management, leadership development, learning and recruitment.
-In 2010 she set up her own consultancy, and in 2012 became the Director of an international management consultancy.
-She is an Institute of Directors Chartered Director.
+In 2010 she set up her own consultancy.

 You will need to sign up or login as a registered academic to request inspection copies.